altocodenl/TODIS/readme.md

 Here I will propose a data representation based on *text*.
 While data representations can also be graphical (though always using text), I've chosen to go with the portability and compactness of text.

-Whether you use this data representation or some other representation, it is my contention that without a clear and sufficient data representation, you cannot directly look at the data in a DIS. **Therefore, the first step towards seeing the data is to have a single representation of data** and use it for *everyting*.
+Whether you use this data representation or some other representation, it is my contention that without a clear and sufficient data representation, you cannot directly look at the data in a DIS. **Therefore, the first step towards seeing the data is to have a single representation of data** and use it for *everything*.

 A data representation requires us to define two things: